Texas (TX) 77979,

 The entire project cost around $3 million, with a third of that sum spent on irrigation.
 Long grass wasn’t used to penalize players as the design brief was to construct a golf course for the client that would be varied, interesting and challenging for him playing there every day.

 The owner supplied his own heavy equipment crews and scrapers were hired to excavate a 14-acre lake, using the fill to create the small hill that the clubhouse now sits on.
 A bridge contractor was brought in to take care of several creek crossing points and a shaper worked for six months to create contours and tie the fairways into their surroundings.

 Green sites are built from native sands, requiring minimal sub-surface drainage, with a specialized dwarf Bermuda grass chosen for putting surfaces which Tom Doak has called “the best set of greens in Texas”.
 Small tees are sited close to the preceding green and (no doubt delighting purists) there are no cart paths to be found on this easy walking layout.

 Wolf Point’s owner, Al Stanger, sadly died in July 2016 due to injuries sustained following a fall.
-Since the accident, course maintenance has been cut back and the 475-acre property (as at January 2018) is on the market for $7,700,000, which on balance seems to be a small price to pay for a golf course dubbed the “St. Andrews of Texas” and only one of eighteen courses featured in Tom Doak’s “Gourmet’s Choice” in The Confidential Guide to Golf Courses Volume 2.
+Since the accident, course maintenance was cut back and a 475-acre parcel (including the golf course) went on the market in January 2018 for $7,700,000, which seemed a small price to pay for a golf course dubbed the “St. Andrews of Texas” and only one of eighteen courses featured in Tom Doak’s “Gourmet’s Choice” in The Confidential Guide to Golf Courses Volume 2.